-“Personally, I find treadmill runs to be boring because there aren’t as many stimuli as there are outside,” Cruz said.
+"Personally, I find treadmill runs boring because there aren't as many stimuli as there are outside", Cruz said.

-What’s more, running on a treadmill may mean missing out on the mood-boosting benefits of being outdoors.
+What's more, running on a treadmill may mean missing out on the mood-boosting benefits of being outdoors.
 Research published in 2016 in Scientific Reports found that people who regularly spend time in green spaces (an area of grass or other vegetation in urban environments) have lower rates of depression.
-Similarly, another 2016 study — this one from the American Journal of Preventive Medicine — shows that going outside is associated with fewer depressive symptoms in many people.
+Similarly, another 2016 study—this one from the American Journal of Preventive Medicine—shows that going outside is associated with fewer depression symptoms in many people.

-It can be tough to stick around long enough to finish your workout when you’re bored.
-However, you can try livening up your treadmill run by watching your favorite TV show, joining a virtual running class or streaming a virtual run in scenic surroundings.
+It can be tough to stick around long enough to finish your workout when you're bored.
+However, you can try livening up your treadmill run by watching your favourite TV programme, joining a virtual running class or streaming a virtual run in scenic surroundings.

 3.It Doesn't Prepare You for Outdoor Races